-Artist duo, Mwangi Hutter, merged names and biographies to become one artist, to resist fixed notions of identity based on race, gender and cultural backgrounds.
+Artist duo, Mwangi Hutter (b.
+1975, Nairobi, Kenya and 1964, Ludwigshafen/Rhein, Germany; lives and works in Germany), merged names and biographies to become one artist in 2005.
+The unification serves to resist fixed notions of identity based on race, gender and cultural backgrounds.
 They each intentionally create an aesthetic of interrelationship to reflect on changing societal realities.
-The duo reflect on subjects such as border-crossing, both in a political as well as personal sense.

 Working in video, digital photography, installation and performance, the duo sees their work as a unit arising from two bodies, two minds, dual histories and the continuous merging of expression.
 Their work is a pacification of contrasts: female-male, African-European.
 These contrasts are reflective of separated borders, and subjects in both a political and personal sense.